Pamelar10/Music--App/README.md

 # Music--App

-Interacting music app which allows users to touch the pads and create beats
+Interactive music app which allows users to touch the pads and create beats